Jean-Luc Mélenchon: Saudi Arabia

-During a Europarliament session on 8 June 2016 concerning Venezuela, Mélenchon criticized what he called European hypocrisy, comparing European tolerance of Saudi Arabian rule and intolerance of Venezuelan rule.
+During a European Parliament session on 8 June 2016 concerning Venezuela, Mélenchon criticised what he called European hypocrisy, comparing European tolerance of Saudi Arabian rule and intolerance of Venezuelan rule.

+In June 2016, Mélenchon criticized the Saudi-led intervention in the Yemeni civil war and the Macron government's support for the war effort of Saudi Arabia and the United Arab Emirates, which contributed to the humanitarian crisis in Yemen.

 Venezuela

-In 2018, he described the countries that denounced the 2018 presidential election were "puppets of the United States".
-He said that the date of the election was agreed upon with the approval of former Spanish Prime Minister José Rodríguez Zapatero and that some of the opposition had decided to boycott it.
+In 2018, Mélenchon described the countries that denounced the 2018 Venezuelan presidential election were "puppets of the United States".
+He said that the date of the election was agreed upon with the approval of former Spanish Prime Minister José Luis Rodríguez Zapatero and that some of the opposition had decided to boycott it.

 Iran

-Following the killing of major general Qasem Soleimani, Mélenchon tweeted: "We must equally condemn the USA and Iran as warmongers.
+Following the 2020 Baghdad International Airport airstrike that resulted in the killing of major general Qasem Soleimani, Mélenchon tweeted: "We must equally condemn the USA and Iran as warmongers.
 My condemnation of the USA does not exempt Iran from the fact that it is a theocracy that wants to destroy the State of Israel."
 On French news channel LCI, he declared: "the current government of Iran claims it wants to destroy the State of Israel.
 This is an intolerable project which in itself creates incredible tension in the region, and obviously favors extremes on either side."

+Israel and Palestine

+Mélenchon is a strong supporter of Palestinian statehood and is a harsh critic of Israel, which he regards as a colonial state.
+After Jeremy Corbyn and the Labour Party lost the 2019 United Kingdom general election, he claimed that the election results were influenced by the Israeli Likud Party.

+In 2024, Mélenchon condemned Israel's military operations in the Gaza Strip as "genocide" and supported South Africa's genocide case against Israel.

+On 4 October 2024, three days before the one year anniversary of the 7 October Hamas attack on Israel, Melenchon called for "putting Palestinian flags everywhere" in universities after 7 October, in response to Patrick Hetzel calling for a "maintenance of order" on university grounds.

 Defence

-Mélenchon wants France to withdraw from NATO (North Atlantic Treaty Organization), and advocates for what he calls a "separate France" which is pacifist.
-He opposes the concept of a unified European army.
+In 2017, Mélenchon called for French withdrawal from the integrated command of NATO, and in 2022 advocated for France assuring its own defence.